kfrankli/rhbk-client-tls-auth/README.md

-# Configurinng X.509 user1 Certificate Based User Authentication in Red Hat Build of Keycloak with a Customer Trust Heirarchy [RHBK]
+# Configuring X.509 user1 Certificate Based User Authentication in Red Hat Build of Keycloak with a Customer Trust Heirarchy [RHBK]

 > [!NOTE]
 > If you found this repo helpful or you found a bug, please feel free to submit a PR, drop me an email kfrankli@redhat.com, or even just star the repo.
 I welcome any and all feedback.